AndySomogyi/mechanica/docs/source/status.rst

 * Linux binaries
 * :strike:`mouse interction -- rotate, zoom simulation`
-* Documentation
+* :strike:`Documentation`
 * :strike:`Event system to hook up simulation events to user objects`
-* User definable visualization style
+* :strike: `User definable visualization style`
 * :strike:`Nosé–Hoover thermostat`
 * :strike:`Destroying particles`
 * Collision reactions (when particles collide, they react, and can create and destroy particles)
 * :strike:`Particle mitois`
-* attach chemical cargo to particles
+* :strike: `attach chemical cargo to particles`
-* inter-particle flux of chemical cargo
+* :strike: `inter-particle flux of chemical cargo`
 * reaction-kinetics network at each particle
-* Windows binaries
+* :strike: `Windows binaries`
 * Movable boundary conditions
-* reflective boundary conditions (only have periodic now)
+* :strike: `reflective boundary conditions (only have periodic now)`
 * mouse object picking
-* Python API for bonded interactions (bonds, angles, dihedrals, impropers)
+* :strike: `Python API for bonded interactions (bonds, angles, dihedrals, impropers)`
-* pre-made DPD potentials (conservative, friction, thermostat)
+* :strike: `pre-made DPD potentials (conservative, friction, thermostat)`
-* With addition of particle chemical cargo, fluxes and above potentials, we will have complete transport-dissapative-particle-dynamics simulation.
-And reactions gives us reactive TDPD.
+* :strike: `With addition of particle chemical cargo, fluxes and above potentials, we will have complete transport-dissapative-particle-dynamics simulation.
+And reactions gives us reactive TDPD.`
-* Visualization:
+* :strike: `Visualization:
-  We will attach a `style` attribute to the particle type that will let users define how they're presented in the renderer.
+  We will attach a 'style' attribute to the particle type that will let users define how they're presented in the renderer.
 This will have attributes such as color, size, etc...
 We want to let users attach transfer functions here, that will read particle attributes, such as local chemical concentration and map this to a color.
-To get decent performance, we'll have to compile user specified functions into pixel shader and run them on the GPU.
+To get decent performance, we'll have to compile user specified functions into pixel shader and run them on the GPU.`

-* Multi-process rendering.
+* :strike: `Multi-process rendering.
 Jupyter notebooks now uses a two process model, so it's probematic to create a window in a background process.
 We want to enable the simulator render to an off-screen buffer, and render to this buffer.
-Then copy the buffer to the foreground process and display it here.
+Then copy the buffer to the foreground process and display it here.`

 Known Bugs
 ----------

-* In ipython, closing the window does not work correctly
+* :strike: `In ipython, closing the window does not work correctly`
-* energy is not conserved -- bug in integrator.
+* :strike: `energy is not conserved -- bug in integrator.`
 * only a subset of features are implmented

 Features for next release